tskit-dev/msprime/docs/api.rst

 Finally, when we print the ``metadata`` column, we see the raw byte values encoded as signed integers.
 As for :ref:`sec_tables_api_text_columns`, the ``metadata_offset`` column encodes the offsets into this array.
-So, we see that the metadata value is 9 bytes long and the second is 24.
+So, we see that the first metadata value is 9 bytes long and the second is 24.

 The :func:`pack_bytes` and :func:`unpack_bytes` functions are also useful for encoding data in these columns.